A New Family with a Fourth Lepton Flavor

 Conservation of full lepton number

-and all the lepton flavours (\ref{5}) indicates to the existence of the most diverse phenomena with evrmions and their neutrinos.
+and all types of lepton flavors (\ref{5}) indicates to the existence in nature of the most diverse connections with evrmions and their neutrinos.

-If the lightest fermions having a fourth lepton flavour there exist, they must birth in the decays of the more heavy particles.
+{\bf 5.
+Mass criterion for the electron decay} If the light fermions having a fourth lepton flavor exist, they must birth in the decays of the more heavy particles.
 An example of this may be a new scheme of the muon decay